 - Sustainability: Woodland management must contribute positively to the Council's wider commitment to sustainable development and meet recognised standards of sustainable forest management. - Integration: Woodland management must fit in with other parts of the rural economy, such as farming, fishing and tourism and take account of the many social and economic demands on urban open space - Positive value: Woodlands contribute to quality of life in many ways and these need to be recognised and understood.
 Most woodland will have a primary function, such as timber production or recreation.
-It will also have a wide range of other social, economic or environmental benefits that need to be measured against costs. - Community support: Wherever possible, woodland management operations should have the understanding and support of local communities.
-Mechanisms should be in place for developing participation, sharing and explaining views and for working towards consensus. - Diversity and local distinctiveness: The contribution of woodlands to local landscapes and cultural heritage needs to be fully recognised, along with their great importance as habitats for wildlife.
+It will also have a wide range of other social, economic or environmental benefits that need to be measured against costs.

-The strategy proposes four strategic directions for the Council:
+- Community support: Wherever possible, woodland management operations should have the understanding and support of local communities.
+Mechanisms should be in place for developing participation, sharing and explaining views and for working towards consensus. - Diversity and local distinctiveness: The contribution of woodlands to local landscapes and cultural heritage needs to be fully recognised, along with their great importance as habitats for wildlife. - Woodland contribution to climate change: adaptation and mitigation in line with Clyde Plan Regional Forestry Strategy.

-- to deliver best value from the Council's woodland holding through developing a diverse and productive wood resource that will contribute to the economic development of East Renfrewshire; - to ensure that East Renfrewshire's Council's woodlands make a positive contribution to the Environment;
+The strategy proposes five strategic directions for the Council:

-- to create opportunities for more people to enjoy trees, woods and forests in East Renfrewshire; - to help communities to benefit from woods and forests
+- to ensure that East Renfrewshire's Council's woodlands make a positive contribution to the Environment; - to deliver best value from the Council's woodland holding through developing a diverse and productive wood resource that will contribute to the economic development of East Renfrewshire; - to create opportunities for more people to enjoy trees, woods and forests in East Renfrewshire; - to help communities to benefit from woods and forests - o plant new woodland where this achieves council objectives